 - Increased confidence and empowerment for parents following the sessions.

 Online therapy service appointments can be scheduled at a time that suits you.
 If you do decide to cancel, please give us 48 hours’ notice, or service fees will still apply as per the NDIS cancellation policy.

 We’ve implemented a number of measures to protect the privacy of our clients during online therapy.
 Read about our Online Therapy Guidelines and our Online Therapy FAQ’s for more information.

 We encourage our clients to continue to stay safe and that includes:

 - Being mindful of social distancing, ideally keeping 1.5 metres apart from anyone else

-- Not attending large social gatherings
+- Limiting any large social gatherings

 - Regularly spraying down hard surfaces and tops